Bilateral Relations

 2012

-Hovik Abrahamyan, Chairman of the RA National Assembly
+Hovik Abrahamyan, President of the National Assembly

 2011